shaka2109/Retail_DB/README.md

 This project contains a complete relational database for a retail business, including schema creation, synthetic datasets, loading scripts, an ERD diagram, and few analytical SQL queries.
 It is designed as a data engineering and SQL analytics portfolio project.

----

 ## 📁 Project Structure

 - Schema/  → SQL scripts to create tables and relationships.
 - Data/ → Synthetic CSV datasets (1000+ rows).
 - Scripts/ → Data loading script + analytical SQL.
-- Diagrams/ → ER diagrams in Mermaid and PNG.
+- Diagrams/ → ER diagrams in LucidChart and PNG.

----

 ## 🗄️ Database Overview